When a statement is true, it is not defamatory

 Chula Vista Animal Shelter, the shelter she took Sandy to be killed

 see the list on this page:

-Additionally, public records show two other dogs met the same fate
+Additionally, public records show three other dogs met the same fate

 when Cate Sacks drove them to Chula Vista Animal Care Facility

 after she "adopted" them a few days earlier.

 She dropped them off to be killed immediately